salidas-mayor-potencia-arduino-transistor-bjt

 arduino-transistor-bjt-montaje

-Mnemonic rule: The PNP transistor (P) is placed on the “Positive” side of the circuit.
-The NPN transistor (N) is placed on the “Negative” side of the circuit
+Mnemonic rule: The PNP (P) transistor is placed in the “Positive” part of the circuit.
+The NPN (N) transistor is placed in the “Negative” part of the circuit.

-Finally, if Vcc is greater than VB (for example, with a 5V Arduino trying to switch a 12V load) we will not be able to switch the transistor because VB will never be greater than VE.
-And better yet, because we would apply Vcc to the Pin, and we could damage it.
+Finally, if Vcc is greater than VB (for example, with a 5V Arduino we try to switch a 12V load) we will not be able to switch the transistor because VB will never be greater than VE.
+And it’s better that way, because we would put Vcc on the Pin, and we could damage it.
 In that case, we would need pre-amplification, for example with an NPN.

-Lastly, it is important to note that not all transistor models and packages assign the same terminals to each pin.
-Therefore, you will need to consult the pinout in the Datasheet of the device before making the setup.
+Finally, it should be noted that not all transistor models and all packages assign the same terminals to each pin.
+Therefore, you will have to consult the pinout in the device’s Datasheet before making the assembly.

-To use the transistor as a switch, we will use the cut-off and saturation regions of the transistor, so we do not need to perform calculations in the active region.
+To use the transistor as a switch, we are going to use the cut-off and saturation regions of the transistor, so we do not have to perform calculations in the active region.

-In this way, the calculation simplifies and reduces to calculating the necessary base resistance to ensure that at the desired operating point, the transistor switches between cut-off and saturation.
+In this way, the calculation is simplified and reduces to calculating the base resistance necessary for the transistor to switch between cut-off and saturation at the desired operating point.

-In a BJT transistor, the current flowing through the collector Ic is proportional to the current at its base Ib.
+In a BJT transistor, the current flowing through the collector Ic is proportional to the current in its base Ib.
 This relationship is called hFe (sometimes Beta).
-Typical values are between 100 to 200.
+Typical values are between 100 and 200.

-On the other hand, in saturation, the transistor behaves like a diode between collector and emitter with a voltage Vce, and a diode between base and emitter with a voltage Vbe.
+On the other hand, in saturation, the transistor behaves like a diode between collector and emitter with voltage Vce, and a diode between base and emitter with voltage Vbe.

-For example, let’s assume we want to power a load of 200mA with a nominal voltage of 12V, with a certain transistor for which we have obtained from its Datasheet that
+For example, suppose we want to power a 200mA load with a nominal voltage of 12V, with a specific transistor whose Datasheet we have obtained that

 • hFe(min) = 100